tldr-pages/tldr/pages/windows/attrib.md

 `attrib /S`

-- Display the attributes of the files and folders in the current directory and sub-directories:
+- Display the attributes of the files and directories in the current directory and sub-directories:

 `attrib /S /D`